Frequently Asked Questions

 Another secluded anchorage.

-Ravn Air has two 50-minute flights a day to and from Anchorage.
+Ravn Air has one 50-minute flight midday to and from Anchorage.
+The Alaska Marine Highway ferry docks periodically in Valdez.
+We can also pick up passengers in Cordova (for no extra charge) who fly in on Alaska Airlines.
 If you drive from Fairbanks (7 hours) or Anchorage (6 hours) be sure to allow additional time for meals, scenic stops and wildlife.

 What should I pack?